francisfjin/twitter-NLP/README.md

 # twitter-NLP
-Sentiment Analysis on twitter data using NLP to analyze the K-pop industry [#blackpinkinyourarea](https://www.youtube.com/watch?v=ioNng23DkIM)
+Sentiment Analysis on twitter data using NLP on K-pop industry [#blackpinkinyourarea](https://www.youtube.com/watch?v=ioNng23DkIM)

 The notebooks are best run in Google Colab for seamless execution, as part of the project uses GCP's [AutoML](https://cloud.google.com/automl) as an alternative comparison to my original model.
 As such, you'll have to input your own file paths for your GCP locations and [mount your Drive](https://colab.research.google.com/notebooks/io.ipynb).